bahrus/be-fixed/README.md

 1. Adds [be-value-added](https://github.com/bahrus/be-value-added) enhancement onto the meta element.
 2. Sets the value to globalThis['apiBase'].

 ## Example 2.
-With free-form JavaScript evaluation, compact notation
+With free-form JavaScript evaluation, compact notation [TODO]

 The example above allowed us to access a very limited amount of "Javascript" -- limited to field/accessors.